 This well crafted cuboid generates spectacular light.
 The scheme is articulated as a classic modernist box, set into a traditional pitched roof, atop a standard three-storey house.
-The washroom and stairwell exploit their south facing aspect through extensive glazing; the result is a dramatic interplay of light and shadow.
-By contrast, the large north facing full height window delivers an even source of illumination throughout the day.
-Two vertical louvre panels provide natural ventilation.
+The washroom and stairwell exploit their south facing aspect through extensive glazing.
+The result is a dramatic interplay of light and shadow.
+By contrast, the north facing full height window, which spans the entire width of the space, delivers an even source of illumination throughout the day.
+Two vertical louvre panels, symmetrically arranged, one either side of the glazed elevation, provide natural ventilation.

 Location: Frankfurt am Main, DE